bckohan/enum-properties/CONTRIBUTING.rst

 Contributions are encouraged!
 Please use the issue page to submit feature requests or bug reports.
 Issues with attached PRs will be given priority and have a much higher likelihood of acceptance.
 Please also open an issue and associate it with any submitted PRs.
-That said, the aim is to keep this library as lightweight as possible.
+The aim is to keep this library as lightweight as possible.
 Only features with broad based use cases will be considered.

 We are actively seeking additional maintainers.
 If you're interested, please